 Your New York premises liability attorney can give valuable legal advice and representation, but they can’t pay your bills for you.
 Our premises liability lawsuit funding may help fill in the proverbial financial gap to help you pay for these and other costs while you’re recovering and pursuing your case.

 As a plaintiff in a personal injury case, you need powerful financial solutions.
-The team at NY Legal Funding connects people like you with non-recourse, no-risk funding that helps ease financial burdens.
+The team at Apex Legal Funding connects people like you with non-recourse, no-risk funding that helps ease financial burdens.
 We examine your case to determine its merits and the likelihood of a successful outcome.
 If we approve your request, we will typically extend between 10% and 20% of the anticipated settlement amount.
 In this manner, lawsuit financing more closely resembles a cash advance than a loan.

 Repayment for lawsuit funding comes out of your final settlement amount.
 This occurs only if you win your case either with a settlement or a verdict.
 If you lose your case, you do not need to repay your loan.

 These additional benefits can put your mind at ease during an already challenging time.
 Your loan comes with other great advantages:

 As a litigation funding firm, we assume more risk than lenders of traditional bank loans.
 We carefully evaluate each plaintiff’s financing request based on specific case details.
 We look at factors such as the defendant’s insurance coverage amounts, potential liability on your part, and the type of damages you’re seeking.

 Caps on damage recovery set upper limits for a potential settlement.
 Any liability on your part impacts the outcome of your claim.

 Finally, quantifiable damages make it easier to project a final settlement amount.
 Keep in mind that these can encompass medical expenses and property damage, as well as compensation for physical and emotional suffering.